skalenetwork/credit-station/README.md

 Credit station project is part of the [SKALE-expand](https://blog.skale.space/blog/skale-expand-bringing-gas-free-instant-private-execution-to-any-evm-blockchain) vision of SKALE.
 With the new pricing model, developers can buy credits using their preferred token on the chain where skale-manager is deployed, and use them on SKALE-chains to pay-per-usage on network hubs, instead of having to buy their own chain and paying the monthly rate.

+Details about the repository structure can be found in [ARCHITECTURE](./docs/ARCHITECTURE.md).

 ## Installation & Setup

 ### Prerequisites